 VHS Revival enters the darkly sensuous realm of one of horror’s bleakest creations

 One of the most striking elements of Hellraiser is that the cenobites are secondary characters.
 When it comes to modern horror’s most iconic figures, Pinhead is up there with the best of them, and though a series of diminishing sequels would expand on the cenobite legacy, the original instalment kept them very much in the shadows.
 Commercially, it was a very different story.
 The ’80s had taught us that a memorable horror villain was key to franchise immortality, and the sight of a deathly blue dome with nails driven into it was just the trick aesthetically.
 As a young rental hound I was invariably drawn to the famous image of Pinhead adorning Hellraiser‘s VHS sleeve.
-Typically, I would gravitate towards the garish canvas art that dominated those dusty old haunts, the kind that brought the majority of low-budget horror to life and in many cases eclipsed the movies they were advertising.
+I would typically gravitate towards the garish canvas art that dominated those dusty old haunts, the kind that brought the majority of low-budget horror to life and in many cases eclipsed the movies they were advertising.
 For some distributors, canvas art was a form of promotional chicanery that covered up for a film’s deficiencies, but in an oversaturated home video market it was important to simply stand out, regardless of your product.

 Made on a budget of around $1,000,000, you could have forgiven director Clive Barker and New World Pictures for taking a similar approach, but Pinhead needed no disguising.
 In fact, it would have been silly not to use his image as the main selling point of a movie that originally had little use for the character.
 So startling was Pinhead’s look back in 1987 that cast members failed to recognise portrayer Doug Bradley when out of make-up at an after-shoot party, the actor regarded as a stranger by cast and crew members he had previously spent hours working with.
 This was not particularly surprising.
 For a start, the make-up was such an image-altering hardship that each application took a gruelling 6 hours to complete.
 Plus, Bradley was hardly a familiar name back then, the fledgling actor almost being cast in the small role of removal man, one he initially opted for over that of the film’s most notable creation as he didn’t want to have his face hidden.